 The information provided here is a guide only.
 Emergency response measures are recommended in times of crisis.
 Beyond the crisis, employees may be distressed in the workplace for any reason including:

 - Threats to the premises or individuals.

 - Conflict in the workplace that may have included violence, harassment or bullying.

-- Workplace disruption related to addiction or substance abuse.
+- Workplace disruption related to problematic substance use.

 - Business-related issues including hostile takeovers, closures, bankruptcy, etc.